Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Phenomenology of long GRB-supernovae and SGRBEE's

-On the premise of black holes unifying the soft extended emission in normal LGRBs (in core-collapse of massive stars) and SGRBEEs (from mergers), we next turn to a model for extended emission from rotating black holes, parameterised largely by black hole mass, defined by a secular time scale of spin down against surrounding high density matter rather than any time scale of accretion or free fall.
+On the premise of black holes unifying the soft extended emission in normal LGRBs (in core-collapse of massive stars) and SGRBEEs (from mergers), we next turn to a model for extended emission from rotating black holes, whose long durations represent the secular time scale of spin down against surrounding high density matter.